 If your city requires the retrofit of you building, be aware of deadlines.
 There should be an initial deadline for determining whether your building belongs in the program.
 If your building does not meet the criteria of the program, an engineer or another licensed design professional can exempt your building from the program so you aren't required to retrofit.

 If a retrofit is required, the next deadline is for the completion of the engineering design and submission of the permit application to the city.
 This deadline is typically two years from the initial deadline.

 The final deadline is for when construction needs to be completed.
 This is typically another two years from the permit application submission deadline.

 Deadlines for the Oakland Soft-Story Retrofit Program are listed on the Oakland Soft-Story Retrofit Program FAQ Page under Item 7.
 The compliance tier for your building should be listed on the top of your Notice of Mandatory Seismic Retrofit sent by the City of Oakland in May 2019.

 Meet with Engineers

 To begin the process, talk with a few engineers.
-They'll be happy to meet you at your property to discuss your project and answer questions.
+They'll be happy to discuss your project and answer questions.

-You may want to meet with two or three engineers to see if there's consistency in what they're saying.
+You may want to talk with two or three engineers to see if there's consistency in what they're saying.
 There are sometimes different ways to design a retrofit.
-Each engineer may have a distinct perspective and offer varied insights.
+Each engineer may have unique perspective and insight.

 Gather Engineering Quotes